l-nic/lnic-apps/README.md

 # L-NIC Applications

-This repository contains diverse collection of applications running on the L-NIC.
+A collection of diverse applications running on the L-NIC.